 There is no specified method to use and perfectly test PCBs fully.
 Thus many factors should take into consideration when making a decision on which method to use.
 The key to this is to focus on the correct testing procedures, reliability, and the cost of testing.
 There are various methods to use in PCB board testing and designing to optimize the assembly process.

 In-Circuit check (ICT)

 Many PCB makers favor using one style of in-circuit testing (ICT) or another.
 Using ICT, a manufacturer will with efficiency check individual elements and their electronic characteristics.

 Traditional ICT needs a “bed of nails” fixture.
 These fixtures should bear a style section to suit the circuit card.
 The fixtures generally come back at a nice expense.
 ICT shines best once used for end-of-line testing of largely stable, high volume productions.
 Once the assembly doesn’t justify the value, makers should generally pass a number of the fixture prices on to customers.

-Fixtureless In-Circuit check (FICT) / Flying Probe check
+Fixtureless In-Circuit check (FICT) / Flying Probe Test

 Functional Circuit check